 The ancient Italian city of Pompeii, of course, is well known for having fallen to an ancient disaster.
 Specifically, the area was covered in and destroyed by a wave of ash and rocks following a volcanic eruption.
 Therefore, it’s likely to be a name you already recognize from history classes!
 However, there is still likely to be plenty about Pompeii you might not know.
 Therefore, we’ve set up a complete fact file to help you on your way.

 It’s a very dark period in Italy’s history, but one which is still fervently studied and talked about centuries on.
-Read on for 12 more interesting facts about Pompeii.
+Read on for some more interesting facts about Pompeii.

 Believe it or not, you can still see plenty of artwork from the ancient city within the ruins.
 Specifically, it’s clear that people of Pompeii loved their graffiti!
 The protected status of the city means there’s no modern scrawlings here, thankfully.

 3. Did the volcano sneak up on them?

 Supposedly, the people of Pompeii were blissfully unaware of Mount Vesuvius.
 That is, in the sense that they don’t seem to have been aware that it was a volcano at all!
 Certainly, that would go some way to explain why so many people chose to live in the area despite the enormous natural hazard!

 Pompeii is, of course, known to be an ancient Roman town – however, in the centuries before, it seems that it may have been occupied by the Greeks!
 Details and dates are inexact, as is the nature of history, however, it seems that Greek people were living here as far back as 600 BC – thanks to a Greek temple that seems to be fragmented amongst the ruins.

 5. It took us a long time to find Pompeii.